 One of many beetles in the blister beetle family.
-The beetles are part of the Meloidae family, they are called blister beetles for a good reason.
+The beetle is part of the Meloidae family, they are called blister beetles for a good reason.

-Today I walked the Cofrin Arboretum trails and I stumbled onto a blister beetle.
+Today, I walked the UWGB Arboretum trails and I stumbled onto a blister beetle.
 I heard parts of Wisconsin were experiencing visits from these nasty little critters, although I had never seen one.
 That changed today.
 I was able to capture one pretty decent photo of the beetle before it hid under the plant leaves.

 Why are They Called Blister Beetles?

-You guessed it, I am sure!
-The beetles release a secretion as a defense mechanism, the secretion causes blisters on animals and humans.
+The beetle releases a secretion as a defense mechanism, the secretion causes blisters on animals and humans.
+There are about 7,500 species that are known worldwide as a blister beetle.
+Each looks differently.

 How Does a Human Come in Contact?